jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

  Character          Value
 -----------  -----------------------
-    +n        for greater than n,
+    +n        for greater than n
-    -n        for less than n,
+    -n        for less than n
-     n        for exactly n.
+     n        for exactly n
 -----------  -----------------------

 Some of the common categories you can use for find are: file time parameters, file size parameters, user ownership parameters, and permission parameters.